cwverhey/DICOMwaterequivalent/README.md

 # DICOMwaterequivalent
-Python script to calculate water equivalent area (Aw) and water equivalent circle diameter (Dw) for CT DICOM images, as proposed by AAPM Task Group 220 for calculating patient size for size-specific dose estimates (SSDE) in CT.
+Python script to calculate water equivalent area (Aw) and water equivalent circle diameter (Dw) for 16 bit CT DICOM images, as proposed by AAPM Task Group 220 for calculating patient size for size-specific dose estimates (SSDE) in CT.
 Can be used as a standalone script or included as a function.

 ## Requirements
 cv2, numpy, pydicom